Drilling engineer

 Major oil companies can advertise vacancies almost a year in advance, but it's also worth making speculative applications to specialist companies directly.

 Recruitment is affected by oil price fluctuations.
-Despite the declining North Sea oil reserves, drilling specialists are in high demand in the UK, as well as the rest of the world.
+Despite the declining North Sea reserves, the basin remains active as a mature field with a focus on late-life asset management and decommissioning.
+Drilling specialists are in high demand in the UK, as well as the rest of the world.

 Many jobs are based overseas, so major employers recruit internationally.
-A number of applicants come from the US and Europe, where university education lasts longer and a higher degree is the normal qualification for entry to a professional career.
+Some applicants come from the US and Europe, where university education lasts longer and a higher degree is the normal qualification for entry to a professional career.

 Typical employers include: